Fraunhofer-AISEC/trusted-connector/README.md

 ![build](https://github.com/industrial-data-space/trusted-connector/workflows/build/badge.svg)

+> :warning: Note: We are currently in the transition of OSGi to Spring Boot.
+You can track the current progress in [this](https://github.com/industrial-data-space/trusted-connector/issues/49) issue.
+If you are looking for a stable version, please use the latest OSGi-based release (4.0.0)

 The _Trusted Connector_ is an Apache Karaf-based platform for the Industrial Internet of Things (IIoT).
 It supports Docker and trust|me as containerization environments and provides the following features:

 * Message routing and conversion between protocols with Apache Camel